AtharvaVengurlekar/Face_Recognition_project/README.md

-# 🎯 Face Recognition with ArcFace (InsightFace)
+# Face Recognition with ArcFace (InsightFace)

 This project performs **face recognition on local videos** using the high-accuracy **ArcFace model** from InsightFace.
 It detects, embeds, and identifies faces from video frames using precomputed facial embeddings.
 Ideal for both research and real-world applications.

 ---

-## ✨ Key Features
+## Key Features

-- 🎥 **Video to Frames**: Automatically extracts frames from input videos.
+- **Video to Frames**: Automatically extracts frames from input videos.
-- 🧠 **Face Embeddings**: Uses ArcFace via InsightFace to create robust facial embeddings.
+- **Face Embeddings**: Uses ArcFace via InsightFace to create robust facial embeddings.
-- 🎛️ **Image Enhancement**: Improves frame quality using CLAHE, brightness, and contrast adjustments.
+- 🎛**Image Enhancement**: Improves frame quality using CLAHE, brightness, and contrast adjustments.
-- 🎯 **Angle Filtering (Optional)**: Filters embeddings based on face orientation for improved accuracy.
+- **Angle Filtering (Optional)**: Filters embeddings based on face orientation for improved accuracy.
-- 🧍‍♂️ **Face Identification**: Compares faces in test videos with known faces using vector similarity.
+- **Face Identification**: Compares faces in test videos with known faces using vector similarity.
-- ⚡ **CPU & GPU Support**: Runs efficiently on both CPU and CUDA-enabled GPUs.
+- **CPU & GPU Support**: Runs efficiently on both CPU and CUDA-enabled GPUs.

 ---